startyourlab/website/docs/tutorials/git-goals.md

 :::

-For this tutorial, we ask you to make the following changes:

-1. Change "First Last" to your name
-2. Add your pronouns next to your name
-3. Update your professional summary
-4. Include a personal fun fact
-5. Write your best practices learning goal

-When you've completed these five steps, you should head to the next step to commit your changes.
-Of course, after you finish this tutorial, we _highly_ encourage using your imagination to personalize your file even more.

 <!-- TODO: Provide suggested next steps/ideas for personalizing -->

 ## Commit your changes

-Scroll further down on the same page to the **Commit changes** form, and write a summary description of the changes you made above (5-10 words).
+Scroll further down on the same page to the **Commit changes** form, and write a summary description of the changes you made above (just a few words).
 You can use the extra text field to write an extended description.

 Then, select the option to “Create a **new branch** for this commit and start a pull request.”
 In the provided text input, rename the branch (of the form `username-patch-1`) to `username-patch-descriptive-phrase`